sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-kyma/remote-service-set-up-mock-kyma.md

     cds add helm --y
     ```

     CAP provides a configurable Helm chart for Node.js applications.
-As a result from running the command, you'll see a newly-created **chart** folder in your project.
-The **chart** folder holds the helm configuration, including the **values.yaml** file where you'll add your container image settings later on.
+As a result from running the command, you see a newly created **chart** folder in your project.
+The **chart** folder holds the helm configuration, including the **values.yaml** file where you add your container image settings later on.

-2. Make changes to the **chart/values.yaml** file:
+2. Change the **chart/values.yaml** file:

     1. Remove the lines `messaging:` and `serviceInstanceName: event-mesh` from the `srv.bindings` section: